Discrimination against people with HIV/AIDS: HIV-related stigma

-People living with HIV/AIDS may also experience internalized stigma.
+PLHIV may also experience internalized stigma.
 Internalized stigma is when a person applies negative ideas or stereotypes about HIV towards themselves.
 This can lead to feelings of shame or isolation.
 Internalized stigma can increase the fear that an HIV diagnosis will be disclosed, and subsequently, increase fear of discrimination or lack of acceptance due to the HIV positive status.
-HIV-related stigma, and resulting discrimination, can negatively impact the mental health of people living with HIV.
+UNAIDS, in a study across 25 countries, reports 85% of people experience internalized stigma.
+HIV-related stigma and discrimination can negatively impact the mental health of people living with HIV.

 Stigma towards people living with HIV is widespread.
-In 35 percent of countries with available data, UNAIDS reports 50 percent of people admitted to having discriminatory attitudes towards people living with HIV.
+In 35 percent of countries with available data, UNAIDS reports 50 percent of people admitted to having stigma towards people living with HIV.
 The People Living with HIV Stigma Index (PLHIV Stigma Index) exists as a tool to collect evidence on the prevalence and impact of stigma and discrimination towards people living with HIV.
 The PLHIV Stigma Index was developed by GNP+, ICW, UNAIDS and IPPF in 2008, and is utilized in over 100 countries.
 Individual country reports of the PLHIV Stigma Index are available from 2016 and beyond.

-Domestic stigmatisation
+Domestic stigmatization

-Domestic stigmatisation refers to HIV-related stigma that takes place within the home or familial environment.
-This form of discrimination is distinct from institutional or healthcare stigma because it occurs in private, interpersonal contexts, often involving family members, romantic partners, neighbors, or live-in caregivers.
+Domestic stigmatization refers to HIV-related stigma that takes place within the home or familial environment.
+This form of stigma is distinct from institutional or healthcare stigma because it occurs in private, interpersonal contexts, often involving family members, romantic partners, neighbors, or live-in caregivers.
 Examples include being isolated within the home, denied access to shared household items, forcibly evicted by relatives, or subjected to verbal or physical abuse due to one’s HIV status.

-A 2020 review of 37 studies across multiple countries identified 51 distinct acts of domestic stigmatisation reported by people living with HIV (PLHIV), with women disproportionately affected.
+A 2020 review of 37 studies across multiple countries identified 51 distinct acts of domestic stigmatization reported by PLHIV, with women disproportionately affected.
 These experiences were linked to microaggressions, emotional distress, and withdrawal from social or medical support systems.
 The study emphasizes the need for stigma-reducing interventions that target family dynamics and domestic spaces, where support is often assumed but not always present.

 People living with HIV face discrimination in many sectors, including healthcare, education, employment, and law enforcement.
 Discrimination takes the form of denial of services, lack of accessible services for key populations, and insufficient funding and scale for services.
-In conjunction with internalized stigma, HIV/AIDS stigma and discrimination make it more difficult for PLHIV to feel comfortable in obtaining the medical services they need.
+In conjunction to internalized stigma, HIV/AIDS stigma and discrimination make it more difficult for PLHIV to feel comfortable in obtaining the medical services they need.